-After lubrication, be sure no lubricant is remaining on step, causing a person to slip.
+After lubrication, be sure no lubricant is remaining on step, causing a person to slip and fall..

-Windows - Three Different Types used:
+Windows -Three Different Types used:

-- 1. Solid picture window, which does not open. - 2.
-Slider window.
-One panel will open and slide in a horizontal or vertical direction. - 3.
-Egress (Escape) Required by code to be placed in wall on opposite side of entrance door.
-These windows have a swing out panel with a screen in the opening.
+- 1. Solid picture window, which does not open. - Slider window.
+One panel will open and slide in a horizontal or vertical direction. - Egress (Escape) Required by code to be placed in wall on opposite side of entrance door.
+These windows have a swing out panel with a screen in the window frame it self.
 Two latches, one on each side need to be unlatched to swing panel open.
-Before traveling be sure the latches are latched properly.
+Before traveling, be sure latches are securely latched.